-- ii. providing for public places in accordance with the function of the road to enable community activities including opportunities for people to interact and spend time, - iii. providing space for utility services; - iv. reflecting neighbourhood identity and amenity; - v. recognising cross-boundary connections with adjoining districts, and - vi. providing for the efficient and effective functioning of the strategic transport network, including for freight. - b.
+- i. supporting the safe and efficient operation of the transport network; - ii. providing for public places in accordance with the function of the road to enable community activities including opportunities for people to interact and spend time, - iii. providing space for utility services; - iv. reflecting neighbourhood identity and amenity values; - v. recognising cross-boundary connections with adjoining districts, and - vi. providing for the efficient and effective functioning of the strategic transport network, including for freight. - b.
 Recognise the Central City in the road classification system by establishing a people-focused and slow vehicle inner zone which provides safe and effective access and movement for all forms of transport.